Mathijs-Bakker/test-explorer.nvim/README.md

 This repo is soo WiP... it's not even worth to take a serious look at it.
 Or whatever look at all.

-'Master' branch is considered 'Development' branch... till further notice.
+'master' branch is considered to be the 'development' branch... till further notice.

 ## :compass: Installation